edwindj/xmlwriter/README.md

 `xmlbuilder` is an object that allows you to create xml documents in a feed-forward manner.

-With `xml_fragment` one creates the xml document structure as one R list and then converts it to a xml string or `xml2::xml_document`, with `xmlbuilder` one incremently builds the xml document, without having the whole list structure in memory.
+With `xml_fragment` one creates the xml document structure as one (large) R list and then converts it to a xml string or `xml2::xml_document`, with `xmlbuilder` one incremently builds the xml document, without having the whole list structure in memory.
 It also provides more functions for the output xml document, like adding a prolog or comment.

 It provides the following methods: